alics/go-json-config/README.md

   }
 }
 ```
-The following code displays how to access several of the preceding configurations settings:
+The following code displays how to access several of the preceding configurations settings.
-you can get config value via GetSection function with specifying Json sections as string parameter split by ":"
+You can get config value via GetSection function with specifying Json sections as string parameter split by ":"

 ```Go
 c, err :=  jsonconfig.GetSection("ConnectionStrings:DbConnection")